Azure/azure-powershell/src/HealthcareApis/HealthcareApis/help/Set-AzHealthcareApisService.md

 ```

 ### -CorsMaxAge
-HealthcareApis Fhir Service Cors Max Age.
+HealthcareApis FhirService Cors Max Age.
 Specify how long a result from a request can be cached in seconds.
 Example: 600 means 10 minutes.

 ```yaml
 Type: System.Nullable`1[System.Int32]